 Read the following three reflection questions before you read Esther.
 Look for corresponding answers as you go.
 Get comfortable.
 Put away distractions.
-(I see you, social media apps.)
+(I see you, social media apps.
+If you're reading on your phone, turn off notifications.)
 Ask the Holy Spirit for freshly revealed truths.
 You can write your reflections at the very end, or write them as you go.
 Either way is fine.
 Just do it all in one sitting.
 If you're going through this study with others, plan to share your findings with your group.
 And if by yourself, your insights will serve you throughout our time together.